can dog eat corn

 The corn on the cob may be the most impressive, but it’s not the best way to consume corn.
 Corn cobs are indigestible and have the potential to cause serious GI problems.
 In addition, corn on a cob can get mushy when left in the sun, making it a choking hazard.

-See also Why Do Dogs Pant?
+See also Can Dogs Eat Apples?

 The best way to keep your dog from choking on corn is to make sure you keep it in the trash.
 It’s best to dispose of corn cobs in a bin outside so your dog can’t get to them.
 Corn cobs should also be refrigerated until the day you plan to throw them out.